Skip to main content

 • Defects in mismatch repair genes (dMMR)

-• DNA changes (high levels of microsatellite instability, or MSI-H) that can happen when one of the genes that causes HNPCC is faulty
+• DNA changes (high levels of microsatellite instability, or MSI-H) that can happen when one of the genes that causes Lynch syndrome is faulty

-If these protein or DNA changes are present, the doctor may suggest genetic testing for the genes that cause HNPCC.
+If these protein or DNA changes are present, a doctor may recommend genetic testing for the genes that cause Lynch syndrome.

-Testing the cancer cells for dMMR, MSI-H, and/or a high tumor mutational burden (TMB-H) might also be done to see if treatment with immunotherapy might be an option, especially for more advanced endometrial cancers.
+The cancer cells might also be tested to see if treatment with immunotherapy might be an option, especially for more advanced endometrial cancers.

 If the doctor suspects that your cancer is advanced, you'll probably have to have other tests to look for cancer spread.